codewithnick/instagrambot/README.md

 # Is my password safe with the bot?

 yes , the bot uses mongodb to store and retrive information about passwords and usera accounts ,this database is a remote database hence no person has a direct physical access to it ,your password is safe and secure with us and stored in encrypetd format
-*do not provide passwords to anyone unless asked by the team to do so *

 # Which plan should I use ?
 OR for How long should I use the bot?
 (cost and impressions will be updated from time to time)